Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Introduction

 Majority-logic decoding is a simple, hard-decision decoding method with low complexity and extremely small decoding delay, which historically made it attractive for applications such as deep-space communication and memory protection \cite{Class_Of_MLDcodes,MLD_memory,OS_MLD_memory_protection}.
 Despite major advances in decoding algorithms and hardware capabilities, there has been a renewed interest in such low-complexity decoders for latency-critical applications, where hard-decision algorithms are often preferred over soft-decision alternatives \cite{RMdecoding:journals/tcom/BertramHH13}.
 Recently, MLD has also been connected to combinatorial designs, and to the concept of \emph{Service Rate Region}, a metric that quantifies the efficiency of linear codes for optimizing data access~\cite{SRR_Design:lySV2025}.
-Moreover, MLD is not a bounded-distance decoder and is known to frequently correct more errors than its guaranteed radius \cite{RMdecoding:journals/tit/Chen71}.
+Moreover, MLD is not a bounded-distance decoder and is known to frequently correct more errors than other bounded-distance decoders \cite{RMdecoding:journals/tit/Chen71}.
+For instance, over long binary RM codes of fixed rate, MLD can correct most error patterns of weight up to $d\log d/4$, where $d$ denotes the minimum distance~\cite{Krichevskiy1970RM}.
 For certain code families, such as Grassmann codes, MLD remains the only known method enabling efficient and practical decoding \cite{Grassmannian_code_MJ}.
 Codes that admit such decoding algorithms are referred to as \emph{majority-logic decodable codes}~\cite{Coding:books/PetersonW72}.

 Surprisingly, despite the natural compatibility between LRCs and MLD, existing works have almost exclusively focused on the use of LRCs for erasure recovery.
 Even when robustness to errors is considered—for example, allowing recovery of an erased symbol in the presence of errors in parity-check symbols~\cite{local-error-correction}—the explicit use of LRCs to correct random errors has not been systematically studied.
 In particular, no prior work has analyzed the performance of LRCs under standard probabilistic error models, such as the Binary Symmetric Channel (BSC), using MLD.
 Most of the existing literature on LRCs concentrates on code constructions and fundamental limits, including bounds on minimum distance, optimal length, symbol size, and channel capacity~\cite{Capacity_LRC}.
 From an MLD perspective, the availability property of LRCs—namely, the presence of multiple recovery sets per symbol—naturally suggests increased robustness, as it enables majority voting across independent recovery equations and thus greater tolerance to erasures and errors.
 However, despite this intuition, the efficiency of LRCs against random erasures and errors—quantified in terms of decoding failure probability, bit-error rate (BER), or block-error rate (BLER)—has remained largely unexplored.
 In contrast, for classical code families such as Reed--Muller codes, where majority-logic decoding can be used efficiently, such probabilistic performance analyses were established quite some time ago~\cite{Krichevskiy1970RM,soft_decision_Dumer}.
 While Reed--Muller codes can be viewed as early examples of codes with local recovery structure, they are not typically designed or employed for modern distributed storage systems.